intrepidLi/intrepidLI.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a BEng student at Beihang University, majoring in Computer Science and Technology.
-I'm interested in the field of natural language processing and deep learning.
+I'm now interested in the fields of artifical intelligence.
 I'd like to make computer understand human language better and help people solve problems in their daily life.
-Here is my [English CV](uploads/resume-zh_EN.pdf) and [Chinese CV](uploads/resume-zh_CN.pdf).
+Here is my [English CV](uploads/resume_en.pdf) and [Chinese CV](uploads/resume_zh.pdf).
+I'm currently looking for a PhD position in Computer Science.
+If you are interested in my research, please feel free to contact me.
 {style="text-align: justify;"}